 THE BABY WINDS

 “Baby Winds” was a nickname given by The Bridge of Winds to a younger group Iben created ten years after she started the project, The New Winds.
-Of course, the “babies” immediately started calling the older group The Viejos.
+Of course, the “babies” immediately started calling the older group The Viejos (the old ones).
 The name-calling stopped only after the two groups mingled into one ten years later.

 But now, some of the Winds have real babies.
 And those babies grow.
 Fast.

-And their voices can be heard with double resonance today, as those now two beautiful ladies rock among the “Viejos” in the concert, and Emilie has even become the Musical Director of The Bridge of Winds.
+And their voices can be heard with double resonance today, as those now two beautiful ladies rock among the “Viejos” in the concert.

 We were told this was a very closed community.
 Thus the idea to make the first contact through the children.
 You make the little ones happy – you win their parents as well.